FrancescoCaracciolo/NewelleExtensions/README.md

 # NewelleExtensions
-Colection of my Newelle Extensions.
+Collection of my Newelle Extensions.
 You can find the files in the extensions folder.

 ## DuckDuckGo [Deprecated]
 Example of extension using `G4FHanlder`.
 It adds the DuckDuckGo AI Chat to Newelle.